opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/index.md

 # Workflow Operation Handler

 ## Introduction

-Workflows are the central element to define how a media package is being processed by the Matterhorn services.
-Their definitions consist of a list of workflow operations, which basically map a piece of configuration to Matterhorn code:
+Workflows are the central element to define how a media package is being processed by the Opencast services.
+Their definitions consist of a list of workflow operations, which basically map a piece of configuration to Opencast code:

     <definition xmlns="http://workflow.opencastproject.org">
         ....